JasonHoku/MicroHawaii/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

-**Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-# Accepting PRs, questions, comments and concerns.
-Thank you!
+## Accepting PRs, questions, comments and concerns.